What Is Hypnosis?

 Your brain experiences it as “actually happening” so it believes it can happen again.
 It makes the desired outcome believable to your mind.

 It makes an imagery experience familiar, and pleasant.
-Whatever is pleasant and familiar to the subconscious mind, it tends to want to experience it again.
+Whatever is pleasant and familiar to the subconscious mind, it tends to want to experience again.

 It creates the state of “having,” which is the most important aspect of visualization.
 This is the new neural architecture that becomes our life’s experience.